johnwcowan/r7rs-work/GraphicsCanvas.md

 The initial value is 0, which means the turtle moves only when it is told to move.

-`(turtle-angle `*turtle n*`)`
+`(turtle-direction `*turtle n*`)`

-Gets the angle in degrees in which the turtle points.
+Gets the inherent direction of the turtle as an angle in degrees.
-The initial value is 0, which means the turtle points straight up.
+The initial value is 0, which means the turtle points in the negative y-direction of the canvas (normally straight up).

 ## Turtle actions

 `(turtle-down! `*turtle*`)`

-Put the turtle's pen down, so that it draws a line behind itself.
+Put the turtle's pen down,
+so that it draws a line behind itself as it moves.
 Note that this line is not itself a shape.
-It is superimposed on all shapes and text on the canvas.
+It is superimposed on all shapes on the canvas.
+The initial state of a turtle's pen is down.

 `(turtle-up! `*turtle*`)`